Opentrons/opentrons/api/docs/v2/new_pipette.rst

         | P1000 GEN2 (single channel) | 100-1000 µL        | ``p1000_single_gen2`` |
         +-----------------------------+--------------------+-----------------------+

-        See the pipette compatibility section below if you're using a older GEN1 model pipette.
+        See the pipette compatibility section below if you're using GEN1 pipettes on an OT-2.
 The GEN1 family includes the P10, P50, and P300 single- and multi-channel pipettes, along with the P1000 single chanel model.

 OT-2 Pipette Generations
 ========================

-If you have an OT-2, the GEN2 pipettes have different volume ranges than the older GEN1 pipettes.
-However, with some exceptions, the volume ranges for GEN2 pipettes include those used by the GEN1 models.
+The OT-2 works with two different sets of pipettes.
+These are the GEN1 and GEN2 models.
+The newer GEN2 pipettes have different volume ranges than the older GEN1 pipettes.
+However, with some exceptions, the volume ranges for GEN2 pipettes overlap those used by the GEN1 models.
 If your protocol specifies a GEN1 pipette, but you have a GEN2 pipette with a compatible volume range, you can still run your protocol.
 The OT-2 will consider the GEN2 pipette to have the same minimum volume as the GEN1 pipette.
-The following table shows you the compatibility between the GEN2 and GEN1 pipettes.
+The following table lists the volume compatibility between the GEN2 and GEN1 pipettes.

 .. list-table::
     :header-rows: 1